ronaldbosma/track-availability-in-app-insights/demos/demo-availability-tests.md

 1. Select the `Logic App Workflow - Backend API Status` test.
 1. Click on either `Successful` or `Failed`.
 1. Click on an availability test result in the right pane to view the details.
 1. Show the information in the end-to-end transaction details screen.
 Both the logging of the Logic App Workflow and the API Management request logging are included.
-The trace a little bit more 'messy' then the others because of the way the Logic App tracks the availability result as a separate action.
+The timeline is a little bit 'messy' compared to the others because of the way the Logic App tracks the availability result as a separate action.

    ![Logic App Workflow - End-to-end Transaction Details](https://raw.githubusercontent.com/ronaldbosma/track-availability-in-app-insights/refs/heads/main/images/logic-app-workflow-end-to-end-transaction-details.png)